-Renewal Interview 4.4
+RECERTIFICATION INTERVIEW 4.4

-With the exception of Medicaid renewals, Renewal includes an interview.
-The purposes of the Renewal interview include the following:
+With the exception of Medicaid recertifications which are done by mail, and TANF reviews effective February 1, 2013, the purposes of the recertification interview include the following:

-- to clarify information received by Department interfaces, such as wages, Unemployment Compensation, and Social Security benefits; - to inform the customer that information they provide regarding eligibility and benefits will be matched regularly against information from the Department of Employment Services, U.S. Internal Revenue Service, Social Security Administration, and other states; - to advise adult customers of the opportunity to register to vote if they desire: - o to explore and resolve unclear and incomplete information; and - explain change reporting requirements to the customer.
+- to clarify information received by Department interfaces, such as wages, Unemployment Compensation, and Social Security benefits; - to inform recipients that information they provide regarding eligibility and benefits will be matched regularly against information from the Department of Employment Services, U.S. Internal Revenue Service, Social Security Administration, and other states; - to advise adult recipients of the opportunity to register to vote if they desire; - to explore and resolve unclear and incomplete information; and - to explain change reporting requirements to recipients.